quang08/Real-Time-Chat-App/README.md

 # Real-Time-Chat-App
-Join Rooms And Chat With Others In Real Time
+Join Rooms And Chat With Others Within The Same Room In Real Time

 This project used:
 - ReactJS